System Design Space

 Shift from CLI to SaaS mechanics

-The product bets on a hosted experience: chat-first interface, live preview, and controlled change application.
-It gradually evolves from a developer utility into an AI builder platform.
+The team bets on a hosted experience: chat-first interface, live preview, and controlled change application.
+That is how a developer utility gradually turns into an AI builder platform, open to people who never touched the CLI.

 Late 2024